Langwith Junction trial: Man guilty of murdering Freda Walker

 - Published

-A man who tied up, gagged and severely beat a couple in their 80s has been found guilty of murdering the woman.
+A man who tied up, gagged and severely beat a couple in their 80s has been found guilty of murder.

 Freda Walker, 86, died after being attacked by Vasile Culea, who also put plastic bags and a pillowcase over her head.